Mechanicville, New York: History

-The first listing of a settlement on Thenendehowa Creek is in 1721.
+The first listing of a settlement on Tenandeho Creek (Anthony Kill) is in 1721.
 At that time, Cornelius Van Buren had a sawmill at the mouth of the creek where it emptied into the Hudson River.

 The first documented occurrence of the name "Mechanicville" dates back to 1829.
 The name comes from the early settlers, who were independent mastercraftsmen such as millers, carpenters, or butchers, whose professions were commonly known as the "mechanical arts" at the time.

 About 35 years later, small flour mills were already established.
 When the Champlain Canal reached the settlement in 1823, and especially when the Rensselaer and Saratoga Railroad laid a track through the area in 1835, Mechanicville became an important commerce interchange.

 The community became an incorporated village in 1859, when it had about 1000 inhabitants.
 It grew rapidly as textile mills, factories, and a linen thread company came to Mechanicville.

 The first conspicuous casualty of the American Civil War, Elmer E. Ellsworth, was buried in Mechanicville in 1861.
+His grave is located in the Hudson View Cemetery and is identifiable with a large eagle on top of his memorial.

 In 1878, additional railways came to the village, and it became an important center of papermaking.

 In 1898, Robert Newton King built a hydroelectric power plant on the Hudson River.
-The Mechanicville Hydroelectric Plant is now the oldest continuously-operating hydroelectric plant in the United States and was listed on the National Register of Historic Places in 1989.
+The Mechanicville Hydroelectric Plant is now the oldest continuously operating hydroelectric plant in the United States and was listed on the National Register of Historic Places in 1989.

 By 1900, Mechanicville was a major transfer yard and car repair center for the railways.
 In the 1920s, Mechanicville had a population of nearly 10,000.

 In both the 1900 and 1910 censuses, Mechanicville was enumerated with the town of Half Moon, just to the south of Stillwater.

 Mechanicville became a city in 1915.
 By 1932, it became the terminal of the first experimental high-voltage direct-current (HVDC) scheme in the U.S.: the HVDC Mechanicville–Schenectady line.

 With the decline of the railroads, Mechanicville suffered.
 The largest paper mill in the world, which Mechanicville had hosted since 1904, ceased operations in 1971, and the once thriving industrial city is today a quiet residential city, with most inhabitants working in Albany, Schenectady, and other nearby communities.

 On November 1, 2001, Mechanicville was featured on the Daily Show with then-rising comedian Steve Carell.
 The Mechanicville Hydroelectric Plant and Col. Elmer E. Ellsworth Monument and Grave are listed on the National Register of Historic Places.